MIM-3 Nike Ajax: Project Nike

 Bell accepted the challenge, and Project Nike was officially formed on 8 February 1945.
 The Bell team was given the task of attacking bombers flying at 500 mph or more, at altitudes between 20000 and 60000 ft, and performing a 3 g turn at 40000 ft.
-Bell reported back on 14 May 1945 (and a formal report the next day) that such a development was indeed possible.
+Bell reported back on 14 May 1945 (and a formal report the next day) that such a development was possible.
 They concluded that:

 A supersonic rocket missile should be vertically launched under the thrust of a solid-fuel booster which was then to be dropped; thence, self-propelled by a liquid-fuel motor, the missile should be guided to a predicted intercept point in space and detonated by remote control commands; these commands should be transmitted by radio signals determined by a ground-based computer associated with radar which would track both the target and the missile in flight.

 This was not the only Army missile project at the time; the US Army Air Force was involved in studies of the Ground-to-Air Pilotless Aircraft (GAPA), a slightly longer-range system based on what was essentially a drone aircraft.
 Bell had been invited to take part in GAPA as well, but declined as they wanted to concentrate on Nike.
 GAPA was opened to tender, and was picked up by other companies, notably Boeing.
 This led to a semi-formalized agreement that the Army Air Force and the Ordnance Corps would split development based on whether or not the design "depend[ed] for sustenance primarily on the lift of aerodynamic forces" like GAPA, or "primary on the momentum of the missile" like Nike.

 As part of the Key West Agreement, GAPA was handed to the newly formed US Air Force in 1948, when that force evolved out of the Army Air Force.